 Starting at WJW-TV as a production assistant for Ghoulardi, Ron Sweed would, with the permission of Ernie Anderson, revive the Ghoulardi character when Anderson left for Hollywood.
 But Sweed dubbed himself The Ghoul and launched a new show on WKBF-TV Channel 61.
 The show would be syndicated in several cities through the late 1970s.
 The Ghoul Show would go off the air when WKBF shut down but returned to TV a few more times through the late 1990s.
 Pluck your magic twanger, Froggy!

 Ghoulardi sidekick producer/engineer Chuck Schodowski [second from right, with another Ghoulardi protege Tim (originally Tom) Conway] and "Hoolihan the Weatherman" (Bob Wells) took over where Anderson left off at WJW-TV and hosted The Hoolihan and Big Chuck Show through 1979 until Wells left.
-He was replaced with Lil John (Rinaldi) who had been a regular on the show.
-Big Chuck and Lil John would air through 2007.
+He was replaced with Lil John (Rinaldi), see photo of Big Chuck and Lil John below, who had been a regular on the show.
+Big Chuck and Lil John would air in the traditional format through 2007.
+In 2011, FOX 8 launched Big Chuck and Lil John, now on Sunday nights at 11:30 p.m. featuring classic show skits and some new production.

 (Click the image to visit the Official Son of Ghoul Website)

-Celebrating 30 consecutive years on the air (1986-2016) in the Cleveland/Akron area is Son of Ghoul (a.k.a.
+Celebrating 31 consecutive years on the air (1986-2017) in the Cleveland/Akron area is Son of Ghoul (a.k.a.
 Keven Scarpino).
 He is among the longest-running costumed horror hosts in the nation.
 The Son of Ghoul Show is currently seen on W16DO-D, virtual channel 16 in Cleveland and WAOH-CD, virtual channel 29 Akron.
 Son of Ghoul can often be found appearing at conventions such as Ghoulardifest (Oct.
-28-30, 2016) and Monster Bash, which is holding its 20th convention June 23-25, 2017.
+27-29, 2017, in Cleveland) and Monster Bash, which is holding its Octoberfest Oct.
+13-14, 2017, in Canton.

 (Click the image to visit the Svengoolie website.)